 I love working with small design labels as they are often very personal and fun to work with, but even more than that, I love to learn about their story and how they got started in their industry.
 This little column I’ve been writing, ‘Style Files‘, features some of the talented people I come across as a blogger and stylist, where I go behind their product and get to know them as designers, sharing their story with you all.
 Today I am thrilled to feature the sister team behind a fresh and young Rotterdam based design label called LileSADI, with images I recently styled and photographed for their new collection.
 The design duo team up with co-designers Siebring & Zoetmulder and chat about collaboration and what it means to join forces in the creative industries.

-// When did you start taking an interest in ceramics, and what is your background?
+// When did you start taking an interest in graphic and textile design, and what is your background?

 // How would you describe your aesthetic and how did you develop your own unique style?

 LileSADi stands for minimalistic design with a poetic touch.
 We love to combine soft with hard, fine with bold.
 Our first collection ‘Fluor UP’ was graphic flower prints with an architectural influence in flashy neon orange and carbon-blue.
 We draw a lot of inspiration from the architecture in Rotterdam, where we live.
 We are still amazed by the mix of shades, materials and the play of shadows, lines and reflections of the clouds in the buildings.